30+ Homemade Sandwich Spread Recipes

 Mix quarter cup grated cheese, 1/4 teaspoon each salt, paprika, and mustard, 1 teaspoon anchovy paste, 1 tablespoon chopped olives, 1 teaspoon lemon juice, 2 tablespoons creamed butter.

-Tomato and Melted Cheese Spread
+Tomato and Cheese Melt Spread

 1 can of tomato soup, 1 cup grated cheese, 2 well-beaten eggs; heat soup in double boiler, stir in grated cheese; when dissolved add well-beaten eggs.
 When cold this spread will be quite thick. —Mrs. H. M. Wilson